How to Save a GIF from Twitter

 Saving a Twitter GIF on Mac

-The easiest way to save a Twitter GIF is through a PC.
+The easiest way to save a Twitter GIF is through a Mac.
 Here’s how!

-- Grab your Mac and open the tweet containing the GIF that you want to copy.
-You can use the feed, a posts’s particular comments page, or on the person’s reply page directly.
+- Open the “tweet” on your Mac that contains the GIF that you want to copy.
+You can use the feed, a post’s particular comments page, or the person’s reply page directly.

-- Two-finger tap on the “GIF,” then select “Copy Gif Address.”
+- Two-finger click on the “GIF,” then select “Copy Gif Address.”

 - Click the “+” icon to the right of the current tabs at the top to open a new tab.

-- Name your file and select the download location, then click “Save.”
+- Name your file in the “Save As:” box and select the download location in the “Where:” box, then click “Save.”

 - Confirm your download was successful.

-- Go to “https://ezgif.com/” and ensure you are on the “Video to GIF” tab then the “Video to GIF” secondary tab.
+- Go to “https://ezgif.com/” and ensure you are on the “Video to GIF” tab, then select the “Video to GIF” secondary tab.